-- 5. Review Procedure - 5.1 Students are entitled to submit a request for review following notification of the faculty or academic misconduct panel outcome on the following grounds: - a) The student has evidence that the procedures were not conducted in line with the regulations and this could cause reasonable doubt as to whether the same decision would have been reached had the issues not occurred. - b) That there has been an administrative error (for example, the notification of the penalty was not in line with the decision reached at the meeting or was recorded incorrectly on the student's record). - 5.2 A request for review must be submitted within 10 working days of notification of the outcome of the faculty or academic misconduct panel case using the Academic Misconduct - Request for Review form which is available from http://uso.southwales.ac.uk/StudentCasework/AI/ Requests for review will not be accepted unless they comply with the requirements above.
+6. Review Procedure

-- 5.3 Requests for review will be initially considered by the University Secretary (or nominee) to determine whether there is a prima facie case for review. - 5.4 If the Academic Registrar (or nominee), after considering the request for review, concludes that: - a) it does not meet the grounds above set out in 5.1 - b) it was submitted outside the 10 working day deadline the request for review will be disallowed and the student will be issued with a Completion of Procedures letter.
+- 6.1 Students are entitled to submit a request for review following notification of the outcome by the Academic Misconduct Officer or Academic Misconduct Panel on the following grounds: - a) The student has evidence that the procedures were not conducted in line with the regulations and this could cause reasonable doubt as to whether the same decision would have been reached had the issues not occurred - b) That there has been an administrative error (for example, the notification of the penalty was not in line with the decision reached at the meeting or was recorded incorrectly on the student's record).

-5.5 If it is decided by the Academic Registrar (or nominee) that the request for review meets one or both of the grounds, arrangements will be made by the Student Casework Unit to set up a Review Panel, drawn from a Standing Review Board and the President of the Students' Union (or nominee).
+The grounds under which a request for review against expulsion may be made are as above and, in addition:

-- 5.6 The Standing Review Board will consist of: - 3 members appointed by Academic Board - 4 academic representatives of each faculty (as a minimum). - 5.7 The Review Panel will consist of: - 1 of the members of the Standing Review Board appointed by Academic Board (Chair) - 2 of the academic representatives on the Standing Review Board, drawn from faculties unconnected with the appeal under consideration - President of the Students' Union (or nominee).
+- c) That the original penalty imposed was excessive. - A request for review must be submitted within 10 working days of notification of the outcome of the Academic Misconduct Officer or Academic Misconduct Panel case using the Academic Misconduct Request for Review form which is available from http://uso.southwales.ac.uk/StudentCasework/AI/.
+Requests for review will not be accepted unless they comply with the requirements above. - 6.3 Requests for review will be initially considered by the Academic Registrar (or nominee) to determine whether there is a prima facie case for review. - 6.4 If the Academic Registrar (or nominee), after considering the request for review, concludes that: - a) it does not meet the grounds above set out in 6.1, - b) it was submitted outside the 10 working day deadline, - the request for review will be disallowed and the original decision will stand.
+The student will be issued with a Completion of Procedures Letter within 5 working days. - 6.5 If it is decided by the Academic Registrar (or nominee) that the request for review meets one or both of the grounds, arrangements will be made by the Student Casework Unit to set up a Review Panel, drawn from a Review Board and the President of the Students' Union (or nominee). - 6.6 The Review Board will consist of: - 3 members appointed by Academic Board; - 4 academic representatives of each faculty (as a minimum). - 6.7 The Review Panel will consist of: - 1 of the members of the Review Board appointed by Academic Board (Chair); - 2 of the academic representatives on the Review Board, drawn from faculties unconnected with the appeal under consideration; - President of the Students' Union (or nominee).